 A kind of emptiness creeps in, for we no longer have that outside source of love and attention that we depended upon so badly.
 Long ago in the relationship, we had made someone the center of our universe, the ultimate source of love and happiness.

 When that center of our universe vanishes, we are left struggling to find something to cling to.
 We are left so helpless.
 And that is when we realize we had been in a codependent relationship.

 But, you cannot undo your past.
 You can certainly give yourself another chance to deal with your life differently.
 There are always better ways that can lead us to self-awakening, that let us make drastic changes to our being.

 Walking on the spiritual path, one can do this.
 It begins with changing the relationship one shares with themselves.
 The first step in this journey of self-awakening is identifying what involved me in a codependent relationship.
 Why I was driven by fear and that my relationship was not love.

 What may seem intense love may not be love.
 It may be just the fear of loneliness or having to face the world all alone.
-It could be the need for acceptance.
-Here are 10 indicators that tell if you are in a codependent relationship:
+It could be a need for acceptance.

 For you to feel love or show love your partner must behave the way you want them.
 This means your love is based on the fulfillment of certain conditions.
 You don’t want the other person to be what they are.
 This is conditional love and not love.